MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/howto-webdeploy-iis-deploygroups.md

 See [Provision deployment group agents](../../release/deployment-groups/howto-provision-deployment-group-agents.md).

 <a name="envirconfig"></a>
-## Apply environment-specific configurations
+## Apply stage-specific configurations

-If you deploy releases to multiple environments, you can substitute configuration settings in **Web.config** and other configuration files of your website using these steps:
+If you deploy releases to multiple stages, you can substitute configuration settings in **Web.config** and other configuration files of your website using these steps:

-1. Define environment-specific configuration settings in the **Variables** tab of an environment in a release pipeline; for example, `<connectionStringKeyName> = <value>`.
+1. Define stage-specific configuration settings in the **Variables** tab of a stage in a release pipeline; for example, `<connectionStringKeyName> = <value>`.

 1. In the **IIS Web App Deploy** task, select the checkbox for **XML variable substitution** under **File Transforms and Variable Substitution Options**.

-   > If you prefer to manage environment configuration settings in your own database or Azure keyvault, add a task to the environment to read and emit those values using `##vso[task.setvariable variable=connectionString;issecret=true]<value>`.
+   > If you prefer to manage stage configuration settings in your own database or Azure keyvault, add a task to the stage to read and emit those values using `##vso[task.setvariable variable=connectionString;issecret=true]<value>`.

    > At present, you cannot apply a different configuration to individual IIS servers.